karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Return a finding log with severity, evidence, correction, owner, and disposition.
 Provide an overall result: Pass, Pass with Corrections, or Fail.
 Do not rewrite a material finding out of the record; preserve the original, correction, reviewer, and approval trail.
 ```

+**Sample output:**
+> Result: Pass with Corrections.
+One finding: a forecast date was presented with false precision (a single date, no range) — corrected to a 3-scenario range.
+Source traceability: 9 of 10 claims traced back to a source record.
 </details>

 <details>